 Get comfortable seeking support.

 Grief can feel isolating.
 When we’re hurting, we may worry that we’re burdening people with our sorrow or lack the energy to reach out at all.
 But sharing experiences of loss—along with memories of what we’re missing—can ease loneliness and enrich our social bonds, Dr. Crunk says.
 Plus, research suggests that social support helps regulate the body’s stress responses.

 To reduce the strain of staying connected, consider setting up a recurring phone call or weekly outing with friends and family (in keeping with Covid-19 safety guidelines).
 It may also help to connect with an online support group or spiritual community that convenes regularly.
 And just know there’s no “right” way to speak of your pain; it may come out messy or disjointed, Dr. Crunk adds.
 The important element is the act of sharing.

 Move in a way that makes sense for you.

 To be clear: There’s no pressure to start or maintain a major fitness regimen while mourning.
 If sweating through an hourlong cardio class is the last thing you feel like doing, let yourself dial it back.
-Dr. Miles's research suggests that even brief interludes of regular, gentle physical activity—such as a 10-minute walk or mini yoga session—could protect against health declines.
-The effect may stem from reduced inflammation, as well as the release of neurotransmitters linked to improved mood and cognition.
+Dr. Miles says that even brief interludes of regular, gentle physical activity—such as a 10-minute walk or mini yoga session—could protect against health declines.
+The effect may stem from reduced inflammation, as well as the release of neurotransmitters linked to improved cognition.